-- 1. General: The applicant is proposing to construct a 2,741 square foot two (2) story addition on the northeasterly end of the existing sports arena.
+- General: The applicant is proposing to construct a 2,741 square foot two (2) story addition on the northeasterly end of the existing sports arena.
 The proposed addition will include locker rooms and a fitness room.
-The existing lot is located in the NYA Campus Special District. - 2.
-Rights, Title: The applicant has indicated that right, title, and interest in the property will be submitted in future submissions. - 3.
-Solid Waste: The Applicant shall provide information regarding how solid waste and recyclable material will be managed on the site.
-Additionally, it should be noted that collection of dumpster waste should not occur before 5:00 AM or after 10:00 PM, per Chapter 306 Solid Waste Ordinance. - 4.
+The existing lot is located in the NYA Campus Special District.
+Additionally, the applicant is applying for an after the fact Site Location of Development Act permit to the MDEP. - 2.
+Rights, Title: The applicant has submitted adequate evidence of right, title, and interest in the property. - Solid Waste: The Applicant has indicated that solid waste and recyclable material will be managed on the site via a commercial hauler.
+It should be noted that collection of dumpster waste should not occur before 5:00 AM or after 10:00 PM, per Chapter 306 Solid Waste Ordinance. - 4.
 Water: Domestic and fire suppression water services for the new addition will be served by an existing water main on the westerly side of Route 1.
 The applicant is proposing to reroute the existing service to accommodate the addition.
 Also, the applicant must submit evidence of the capacity to serve from the Yarmouth Water District (District) as part of future submissions. - 5.
 Traffic\Parking: The applicant has indicated that the addition is not anticipated to increase traffic above the existing conditions.
 Given the projected use of the addition, I agree that this is likely the case and would support a waiver to the requirement of a traffic analysis submission.

 The applicant has indicated that the site currently has ninety-four (94) on-site parking and is proposing four (4) ADA parking spaces.
 Additionally, the applicant has indicated that 34 shared spaces are available next door at Clayton's and there are approximately 179 parking spaces campus wide.
 The applicant anticipates requesting a waiver to the dimensional standard for the parking space length, reducing it from 19 feet to 18 feet.
-I would support this waiver request.
+I would support both waiver requests.